jasonmlehman/msgraphapi/README.md

 # Microsoft GraphAPI interaction with Python

 Office 365 administrator enthusiasts that live and breathe python may find this module useful.
+This module uses, and shows you how to use all API's used by Microsoft Administrators.
+Office 365 Management API (used to query Audit logs), Azure AD Graph API, and the MSGraphAPI.
+The requests for tokens is different for each of these API's.
+These can easily be translated to powershell if you choose.

 # Installation